Menu

 Key Strengths

-• Often strong dry and wet braking on track-style tests
+• Often very strong braking capability with multiple wins in both dry and wet braking (5 wins each)

 Dry Braking